qroy/Migrate-Thirdwing-D11/Readme.md

 ## 🎯 Project Overview

-### Migration Strategy
+### Migration Strategy & Deployment Approach

+**Clean Installation Approach:**
-Initially the module will be installed on a clean drupal installation.
+- Module will be installed on a **clean Drupal 11 installation**
-Old site will remain active until new site is complete and acts as backup for all data.
+- Old D6 site remains **fully active** until new site is complete and acts as backup for all data
-Regular syncs from old to new with updated content.
+- **Regular syncs** from old to new with updated content during transition period
-Use the readme.md to document everything we discuss and decide.
-Always ask for conformation before starting coding.
+- **Zero downtime** migration with dual-site operation
+- Old site serves as **authoritative source** during entire migration process

+**Documentation Protocol:**
+- All decisions and discussions are documented in this README.md
+- **Confirmation required** before starting any coding implementation
+- Version-controlled decision tracking for full project transparency

 ### Key Features
 - **Complete data preservation** with zero loss